Vilambita Sutra: Slow Music on the Bamboo Flute Bansuri.

 Namaste!
 Hello!
 Welcome!
 My name is Rangaraj Mandayam Rangayyan; you may call me Raj.
 By the way, “Ranga,” while being one of the many names of Lord Sri Krishna – The Divine One with the bamboo flute, peacock feather, and cows – also means color, the arts, sentiment, and emotion.
 “Raj” means king.
 So, now you know me!

-My Training: I learnt the Classical Music of India on the bansuri bamboo flute from my Gurus, Sri K.P.
-Shenoy and on the sitar from Sri N.R.
+My Training: I learnt the Hindustani genre of the Classical Music of India on the bansuri bamboo flute from my Guru Sri K.P.
+Shenoy and on the sitar from my Guru Sri N.R.
 Rama Rao, in Bangalore.
 I have given many concerts and lecture-demonstrations in India, Canada, and Brazil.
-In Calgary, I have performed for the University of Calgary, the Raga Mala Music Society, the City of Calgary, the Glenbow Museum, and many other organizations.
+In Calgary, I have performed for the University of Calgary, the Raga Mala Music Society, the City of Calgary, the Glenbow Museum, Arts Commons, and many other organizations.

 My Music: My arrangements and presentations have included innovative combinations of many varieties of instruments and genres of music.
 My aim is to present and promote the classical music of India in its pure, serene, soothing, and natural acoustic character to facilitate yoga, meditation, contemplation, reflection, mindfulness, and relaxation.
 The 50 compositions in my seven CDs, with Utpal Mazumdar on the tabla and pakhawaj, are available through iTunes, Spotify, Amazon, and many other distributors; please visit rangayyan.ca for details.